 Standard Duvets with a feather rich content or Dacron® Comforel® fill will be manufactured in a 233-thread count fabric.
 Higher end down and premium synthetic options will use a 300- or 460-thread count to ensure the best possible finish for the desired product and provide unparalleled softness.

-If you would like advice on which duvet or pillow is correct for you and your customers, please do call us on 01592 321 320 and we’d be happy to help.
+If you would like advice on which duvet or pillow is correct for you and your customers, please do contact us and we’d be happy to help.